 Table of Contents

 Your health insurance provider will not pay your bills if there is another possible payer for your medical expenses.
-Therefore, your personal injury protection should cover your first medical bills.
+Therefore, your personal injury protection should cover your initial medical bills resulting from your car accident injury treatment.
 This coverage kicks in regardless of who was at fault for the car accident.

 Another alternative to PIP is MedPay.
 However, you are better off with PIP because it also covers a small amount of your lost wages and replacement costs for services.
 Using your PIP coverage does not prevent you from seeking a settlement from the responsible driver’s car insurance policy.

-If your PIP coverage is exhausted, or you do not have it in the first place (again, you absolutely should have PIP), you will then turn to your own health insurance company to pay your medical bills in accordance with the terms of your coverage.
-Your insurance company will have a legal obligation to cover your costs under the terms of your policy until someone else assumes legal responsibility for your costs.
+If your PIP coverage is exhausted, or you do not have it in the first place (again, you absolutely should have PIP insurance coverage), you will then turn to your private health insurance company to pay your medical bills in accordance with the terms of your coverage.
+Your own insurance company will have a legal obligation to cover your costs under the terms of your policy until someone else assumes legal responsibility for your costs.

-At the outset, you are responsible for paying your car accident medical bills.
+At the outset, you are responsible for paying any outstanding medical bills associated with the car accident.
 Hopefully, you have health insurance that will cover your expenses while you wait for a possible car accident settlement.
-Even if your health insurance picks up the tab in the interim, you may be responsible for your own share of the costs.
+Even if your health insurer picks up the tab in the interim, you may be responsible for your own share of the costs.

 Regardless, there will be quite a cost burden on you and your family.
 You will be personally responsible for your bills if you do not have health insurance coverage.
-Medical bills after car accidents have driven some to bankruptcy unless they can obtain settlement money to cover the costs.
+Medical bills after car accidents have driven some car accident victims to bankruptcy.

-Beyond the initial care you will receive, there may be a need for extensive follow-up care in the future.
-If your car accident injuries are serious, you will need further surgical procedures and extensive rehabilitation.
+Beyond the initial medical treatments you receive, there may be a need for extensive follow-up care in the future.
+If your car accident injuries are serious, you may need further surgical procedures and extensive rehabilitation.
 In addition, you may need expensive prescriptions and medical equipment for your daily life.

 The range of medical costs after your car accident can vary significantly.
 In a worst-case scenario, your medical bills can reach into the six figures.